hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 at the end.
 In the latter case, you might try to push query planner into picking a better plan (see the section on Hinting).

 I think execution plan visualizers are the most useful optimization tool.
-While you might struggle to find bottlenecks in the plan description, you will often see them on the first look at its visualization.
+While you might struggle to find bottlenecks in the plan description, you will often see them from the first look at its visualization.
 Some SAAS database providers embed visualizers to their service.
 There are also free versions for many databases, e.g. for Postgres.

 Let's see this on a simple example query.
 We want to find out if people are more likely to comment on posts from poster's with the same email domain as they have.
 (Spoiler alert: They should not since the data is pseudo-random).